hariomchamoli/AgriTrend_simulation/readme.md

 ---

-## Team
+## Team Members

 This project is developed as part of a 4-member team.
+- Abhinav
+-
+-
+-
 Roles will be expanded and formalized in the system design round.

 ---